-- quality of the research and the need for infrastructure; - contribution to strengthening the capacity for innovation; and, - potential benefits of the research to Canada.
+- Quality of the research and the need for infrastructure - Contribution to strengthening the capacity for innovation - Potential benefits of the research to Canada.

-Each CFI fund has specific key objectives and assessment criteria that are detailed in fund-specific documents (e.g. Call for Proposals and guidelines) on Innovation.ca.
-Applicants must demonstrate how the project satisfies the requirements outlined for each assessment criterion or fund objective.
+Each CFI fund or competition has specific objectives and assessment criteria detailed in the call for proposals.
+Applicants must demonstrate how the project satisfies each criterion standard or objective for the fund or competition.